sarahciston/codingcare/posts/guide.md

 How do we change systems to suit us if we are stuck outside them?
 But without conforming to their encoded ways of thinking?
 How can we build communities that offer alternatives?

+[...]
+Coding has been considered the province of too few for far too long.
+And the rest of us have been treated as outsiders to systems that consume us.

 [expandXXX]

 ## what is this guidebook?